-Christin Jones is a trial and appellate lawyer who focuses her practice on complex commercial, class action, labor and employment and construction litigation, as well as ERISA/employee benefits disputes.
-Christin has considerable experience representing banks, lenders, loan servicers, national electronic registry systems, and other financial services companies in a variety of high-risk, high-stakes matters.
-Christin is known for helping clients across a wide-array of industries navigating the litigation process from risk assessment and pre-trial strategy and discovery to trial and post-trial proceedings.
-She has litigated in both federal and state courts around the country including in Texas, Oklahoma, Arkansas, Louisiana, New York and California and has experience in all aspects of litigation including significant jury trial experience.
+Christin Jones is a trial and appellate lawyer who focuses on a wide range of issues, including complex commercial, class action, labor and employment, and securities litigation.
+Christin also has considerable experience representing banks, lenders, loan servicers, national electronic registry systems, and other financial services companies in a variety of high-risk, high-stakes matters.
+Christin is known for helping clients across a wide-array of industries navigate the litigation process from risk assessment and pre-trial strategy, to trial and post-trial proceedings.
+She has litigated in both federal and state courts around the country including in Texas, Oklahoma, Arkansas, Louisiana, New York and California, and has experience in all aspects of litigation including significant jury trial experience.

 Christin has also handled and argued appellate matters in a number of courts of appeals throughout Texas, as well as in the Fifth Circuit.
 She also enjoys following the issues and cases before the U.S. Supreme Court and presents a Supreme Court update CLE course for attorneys annually.

-Her extensive experience has earned Christin recognition from Super Lawyers magazine as a Texas “Rising Star” for Civil Litigation: Defense every year from 2015 through 2019.
+Her extensive experience has earned Christin recognition from Super Lawyers magazine as a Texas “Rising Star” for Civil Litigation: Defense every year from 2015 through 2019, and in 2021 and 2022.
 Christin was also recognized on the Super Lawyers “Up-and-Coming Top 50 Women” Texas Rising Stars List for 2018.

 Prior to joining the firm, Christin was an associate at Crouch & Ramey, a litigation law firm based in Dallas, Texas, where her practice included civil, real estate, and commercial litigation.